gloryofrobots/arza/README.md

 ```
 python targetobin.py program.obn
 ```
-local __std__ directory automatically placed into module search path which already contains system variable OBINSTD
-Obin search file prelude.obn in local __std__ if it exists or in OBINSTD if not found one it will aborts execution
+Module search path would look something like  [BASEDIR, STD, OBINSTD] where BASEDIR = program.obn directory
+STD = BASEDIR/__std__ - directory with user defined std modules.
+It will give user easy way to have custom prelude OBINSTD = environment variable OBINSTD which must contain path to global stdlib if OBINSTD is empty, all required modules must be in STD directory At first obin loads prelude.obn, if not found one it will aborts execution.
+All names declared in prelude would be visible in all other modules After prelude obin loads all required modules, which at the moment are
+[
+    derive.obn, bool.obn, num.obn, bit.obn, env.obn, string.obn,
+    symbol.obn, vector.obn, list.obn, function.obn,
+    fiber.obn, trait.obn, tuple.obn, map.obn,
+    seq.obn, lazy.obn, datatype.obn
+]

-__std__ directory must have file prelude.obn which will be first loaded file by interpreter All names declared in prelude would be visible in all other modules after loading __std__/prelude.obn interpreter loads list of predefined modules such as list.obn num.obn string.obn ... afterwards it loads program.obn and then lookups for function named 'main' and executes it result of 'main' function would be result of program
+At last interpreter loads program.obn and then searches for function named 'main' and executes it result of 'main' function would be result of program

 #### Importing and exporting names